ampproject/amphtml/spec/amp-versioning-policy.md

 - Give developers at least 6 weeks after your deprecation warning is in production to apply changes before removing the feature.
 - If you did not include removal in your I2D, file a separate Intent-to-Remove (I2R) when you are ready to remove the deprecated feature.

-The given component or integration may be neutered immediately in such a way that usage in a document no longer has side effects, but validation does not break.
+The given component or integration may be neutered immediately in such a way that usage in a document no longer has side effects (e.g. the underlying backend has been turned down), but validation does not break.

 ### Version deprecations